Greg Manning was Jimmy Patsos' first hire after taking over the Siena program on April 3, 2013.

 As a member of the coaching staff, Manning helped complete the transformation.
 After working as a graduate assistant in 2008-09, he was promoted twice by Patsos and the program took off.
 The Greyhounds went 47-21 the last two seasons, reaching the NCAA Tournament for the first time in 18 years in 2012, and advancing to the quarterfinals of the CollegeInsider.com Postseason Tournament in 2013.

-Manning will assist Patsos in all facets of the Siena program, and play a leadership role in recruiting and scouting.
-He's well-known throughout the fertile Beltway scholastic circles, an area that figures to be heavily targeted under Patsos.
+Manning assists Patsos in all facets of the Siena program, and plays a leadership role in recruiting and scouting.
+He's well-known throughout the fertile Beltway scholastic circles, an area that is heavily targeted in Siena's recruiting efforts.